Phoenix-D11/Phoenix-D11/README.md

 - 👋 Hi, I’m @Phoenix-D11
 - 👀 I’m interested in Data science, Python, SQL and Data Analytics
-- 🌱 I’m currently learning to use and apply the skills and tools used as a data scientist
+- 🌱 I’m currently developing and appling my skills and learning new tools used as a data analyst
 - 💞️ I’m looking to collaborate on research projects and anything data related
-- 📫 How to reach me on via email; ayodelephoenix@gmail.com and Twitter @Hmmmm_xd
+- 📫 How to reach me on via email; ayodelephoenix@gmail.com and LinkedIn https://www.linkedin.com/in/damilola-ayodele-979552153/

 <!---
 Phoenix-D11/Phoenix-D11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.